Kendall Jenner Got North West An Amazing Birthday Present That's All About Science

 Kim, clearly proud of her little sister's creativity and kindness, took to Snapchat to share the present with the world.

-"She picked out this science book, and then she picked out her four favourite projects inside of the science book, and then packed each one with each of the ingredients," said Kim in her Snapchat.
-Kendall's favourite projects were Bath Fizzies, Sticky Slime, Sugar Crystal Lollipops, and Monster Marshmallows.
+"She picked out this science book, and then she picked out her four favorite projects inside of the science book, and then packed each one with each of the ingredients," said Kim in her Snapchat.
+Kendall's favorite projects were Bath Fizzies, Sticky Slime, Sugar Crystal Lollipops, and Monster Marshmallows.
 A lot of them involve glitter, because, obviously.

 Kendall's birthday present to North is so AMAZING! #AuntieKendall pic.twitter.com/2Ae34qsgwt— KimKanyeKimYe (@KimKanyeKimYeFC) June 26, 2017